ElSangour/st-gcn/README.md

 # Spatial Temporal Graph Convolutional Networks (ST-GCN)
-A graph convolutional network for skeleton based action recognition. we are going to finetune this model to adapt it for a shoplifting case
+A graph convolutional network for skeleton based action recognition.
 <div align="center">
     <img src="resource/info/pipeline.png">
 </div>